RAGE-toolkit/Artic-nf/README.md

 ```
 git clone https://github.com/centre-for-virus-research/weeSAM.git
 ```
-If the above fails, then follow the manual_package_install.txt
+Follow the manual_package_install.txt if the conda installation fails.

 The workflow can be run using two ways.
 Edit the file paths and other parameters in "nextflow.conf" and follow the below step.
 ## Pipeline can be run as follows